Corn Mazes and Fall Farm Fun for Long Island Kids

-Fall Festival — Westbury
+1. Fall Festival at Hicks Nurseries — Westbury

 Race your friends and family through the maze at F & W Schmitt's in Melville.

-F & W Schmitt's Family Farm — Melville
+2. F & W Schmitt's Family Farm — Melville

 Gabrielsen's Fall Festival includes attractions like a wagon ride, train ride, and live music.
 Kids can enjoy pedal tractors and a kiddie corn maze.
 The farm stand is ready for the season with freshly squeezed lemonade and roasted corn.
-And kids will love seeing the farm animals.

-Glover Farms — Brookhaven
+4. Glover Farms — Brookhaven

 Spend a day at Glover Farms and enjoy the attractions and friendly atmosphere.
 The 10-acre maze is impressive, and visitors can play bingo for a chance to win a pumpkin.
 Other attractions include hayrides, farm animals, and a picnic area to enjoy a packed lunch or indulge in the farm's roasted corn, fresh baked goods, and lemonade.
 The farm is open seven days a week.

 Wander through more than 2 miles of corn that is 10-feet tall at Fairview Farm in Bridgehampton.